louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 ## Data Collection

-As a data source, we use the ["Data Science Tweets 2010-2021" data set (version 3) by Ruchi Bhatia from Kaggle](https://www.kaggle.com/ruchi798/data-science-tweets), which contains tweets resulting from the searches of "data science", "data analysis" and "data visualizaion" authored between 2010 and 2021.
+As a data source, we use the ["Data Science Tweets 2010-2021" data set (version 3) by Ruchi Bhatia from Kaggle](https://www.kaggle.com/ruchi798/data-science-tweets), which contains tweets resulting from the searches of "data science", "data analysis" and "data visualization" authored between 2010 and 2021.

 ---
 <br>